Skip to content

 Area Control Status Security Forces Population Affected Notes

-Western Tigray Amhara forces Amhara SF 460,000 Unresolved occupation
+Western Tigray Amhara forces Amhara SF, Fano 510,000 Reinforcements arriving

-Northern Border Eritrean forces EDF units 280,000 Limited access
+Northern Border Eritrean forces EDF brigades 310,000 Full military buildup

 {